-Originally named First Nations Research Higher Degree Academy, the Academy underwent a name change with formal endorsement from the Dean of School of Graduate Research.
+Originally named the First Nations Research Higher Degree Academy, the Academy underwent a name change with formal endorsement from the Dean of the School of Graduate Research.
 To better reflect the research that Jawun Research Centre and CQUniversity First Nations staff and students are engaged in, the Academy has been renamed Jilbay Research Higher Degree (RHD) academy.
 Jilbay is a Jirrbal word from Far North Queensland gifted by the Jirrbal Elders to Professor Adrian Miller, the academy’s Director.

 The primary role of the Academy is to: